Help Your Senior Pet Live His Golden Years in Style

 You and your furbaby have enjoyed ten glorious years together.
 You've watched her grow from a frisky little pup learning to potty train to learning to sit on command after snagging more than a handful of treats.
 Sure you've had your moments like when she ran away and you spent three hours combing your neighborhood only to find her patiently waiting at your doorstep.
 She's been a constant companion in your life and the one who dutifully sat by your side when you were laid up in bed with the flu.
 But lately, she seems to be slowing down and napping for increasingly longer periods of time.

 Of course at 10 years old, with each dog year being equal to about seven human years, your furbaby is the ripe old age of 70 and you want to make sure she lives out the remaining time she has left in the most joyous way.
-Dr. Ernie Ward, author of Chow Hounds: Why Our Dogs Are Getting Fatter - A Vet's Plan to Save Their Lives (2010 HCI) and owner, chief-of-staff at Seaside Animal Care in Calabash, North Carolina, recommends that pet parents be mindful of a host of potential health issues their senior pet's caretaker.
+Dr. Ernie Ward, author of Chow Hounds: Why Our Dogs Are Getting Fatter - A Vet's Plan to Save Their Lives (2010 HCI) and owner, chief-of-staff at Seaside Animal Care in Calabash, North Carolina, recommends that pet parents be mindful of a host of potential health issues their senior pet's sitter.

 "While we may still view our eight-year old Lab as our "puppy" the reality is she is undergoing many of the same physical changes of a 50-year old person," says Dr. Ward."Simple changes in nutrition and lifestyle can make a huge difference in preventing age-related diseases and preserving quality of life."